-Within the six million acre Adirondack Park there are more than 30,000 miles of streams and brooks, 2,300 ponds and lakes, and 1,500 miles of rivers.
+Within the Adirondacks' six-million acres, there are more than 30,000 miles of streams and brooks, 2,300 ponds and lakes, and 1,500 miles of rivers.
 We're called Saranac Lake for a reason; three reasons, actually!
 There are three Saranac lakes — Upper, Middle, and Lower — and they're all connected by the Saranac River.

 4. Cruise the Adirondack coast by bike

-Don't miss the Adirondack Coast Bikeways, the premiere network of 14 themed loops that is part of the 1,600 miles of the Lake Champlain Bikeways, which circumvent Lake Champlain and extend into Quebec, Canada.
+Don't miss the Adirondack Coast Bikeways, a premiere network of 14 themed loops that are part of 1,600 miles of the Lake Champlain Bikeways, which circumvent Lake Champlain and extend into Quebec, Canada.

 5. Hiking in the Adirondacks

-Home to the largest trail system in the nation, the Adirondacks offers some of the best hiking in the East with over 2,000 miles of marked hiking trails.
-Most notable among these are the region’s trails leading to the 46 High Peaks, most of which are over 4,000 feet.
+The Adirondacks offer some of the best hiking in the East, with over 2,000 miles of marked hiking trails.
+Most notable among these are the region’s trails leading to the 46 High Peaks, most of which are over 4,000 feet in elevation.
 With so many mountains and trails to choose from, it's no surprise that hiking and climbing are favorites among Lake Placid’s outdoor activities.

 6. Sail into a sunset

 Families, friends, and fishermen alike find Schroon Lake's natural spring water the perfect launching point for a memorable day.
 With a boat launch within a block of downtown, plan on strolling Main Street and picking up lunch and ice cream when it's time to restock your cooler.
-The Town Beach is a great spot to jump off the boat and take a dip, or find a remote piece of wilderness to tie-off for a quiet afternoon nap.
+The Town Beach is a great spot to jump off the boat and take a dip, or find a remote corner of the lake to tie-off for a quiet afternoon nap.

 7. Discover Adirondack fire tower history

-Historic fire tower hikes are a great way to go hiking in the Adirondacks while also exploring the history of our region and still having a set destination end point in mind.
+Visiting historic fire towers is a great way to go hiking in the Adirondacks while also exploring the history of the region.
 You can also take the Fire Tower Challenge by hiking all five Hamilton County fire towers.
 Or, if mountain climbing isn't your thing, check out a former mountaintop fire tower at the Adirondack Experience, the Museum on Blue Mountain Lake.

 8. Check out a 5 million star room

-In the Adirondacks' unspoiled wilderness, experience camping as it was meant to be — and create your ideal outdoor vacation.
-Amazingly, you will find most of our campsites are located on the waterfront.
-Head into the mountains for an overnight of hiking in the Adirondacks, or simply enjoy a weekend away with family and friends at one of the many state-owned and operated drive-to campgrounds.
+In the Adirondacks, experience camping as it was meant to be — and create your ideal outdoor vacation.
+Amazingly, you will find many of our campsites are located on the waterfront.
+Head into the mountains for an overnight, or simply enjoy a weekend away with family and friends at one of the many state-owned and operated drive-to campgrounds.